ulvglzd/Finance-web-app/README.md

 # Finance-web-app
-A web app which enables users to"quote" real stock prices,  to "buy" and to "sell" stocks.
+A web app which enables users to"quote" real stock prices,  to "buy" and to "sell" stocks..